 Dropped the ball?

-The Valpeo method of assessment and organizational development is precisely designed to enable the transition from static to dynamic management.
-Whether the organization is large or small matters little.
+The VALPEO method of assessment and organisational development is precisely designed to enable the transition from static to dynamic management.
+Whether the organisation is large or small matters little.

 If it wants to add value, it has a good chance of continued sustainable growth and competitive advantage.
 It would be best to prepare for it, right from the moment of hiring.